adjust/adobe_air_sdk/README.md

 ### <a id="event-tracking">Event tracking

-You can tell adjust about every event you want.
+You can tell adjust about every event you want to track.
 Suppose you want to track every tap on a button.
 Simply create a new event token in your [dashboard].
 Let's say that event token is `abc123`.
 You can add the following line in your button’s click handler method to track the click: